 snap version on the command line:

-If all is well, version numbers for the main system components will be output, as shown above.
+If all is well, version numbers for the main system components will be output, as shown above, albeit with potentially different versions and Linux distribution identifier.

 If the snap command is not found, or if the command takes a while to respond before reporting that snapd is unavailable, make sure snapd is properly installed before continuing.